 [Description of Graphic: This graphic depicts sine waves representing both the types of problems with power supplied from the electric utility grid and the desired sine wave for "Reliable, Quality Electric Power".
 The first graphic on the far left is titled "Reliability Problem" and shows a steady sine wave that turns into a straight line.
 Above the straight line is the word "Outage" with an arrow pointing at the straight line.
 In the middle of the graphic under "Power Quality Problems" are two sine waves.
 The top sine wave has smaller peaks and valleys in the middle of the sine wave.
 Above the middle of the sine wave are the words "Voltage Sag" with an arrow pointing at the center of the sine wave.
-Above the middle of the sine wave are the words "Voltage Surges" with an arrow pointing at the center of the sine wave are the words "Voltage Surges" with an arrow pointing at the center of the sine wave.
+The bottom sine wave has larger peaks and valleys in the middle of the sine wave are the words "Voltage Surges" with an arrow pointing at the center of the sine wave.
+Above the middle of the sine wave are the words "Voltage Surges" with an arrow pointing at the center of the sine wave.
 On the right side of the diagram is a smooth, continuous sine wave which is labeled "Reliable, Quality Electric Power".]